RoSSBi3D: a 3D and bi-fluid code for protoplanetary discs: Numerical resolution and code structure

 \subsection{Numerical resolution summary}

-We presented the new bi-fluid code \rossbi{} which is the natural extension of \emph{RoSSBi} to 3D.
-This 3D version is based on a FVM scheme, is third order in space, second order in time, stable, balanced and accounts for inherent boundary instabilities which could arise in PPDs simulations.
-Thanks to a detailed performance analysis of the code parallelisation we succeeded to make a fast and scalable 2D and 3D code well-suitable for High-Performance Computing (HPC) and which can run up to 2560 processors at 2D and 3D (without SG) and at 1280 processors for 2D SG simulations.
+We presented the new bi-fluid \rossbi{} code, which is the natural extension of \emph{RoSSBi} to 3D.
+This 3D version is based on a FVM scheme, is third order in space, second order in time, stable, balanced, and accounts for inherent boundary instabilities, which could arise in PPDs simulations.
+The current version of \rossbi{} supports the options gathered in Table \ref{tab:options}.
+In the next section, we show how we succeeded in making a fast and scalable 2D and 3D code well-suitable for HPC.